 A Joint Expert Panel (JEP) was set up by Universities UK (UUK) and the University and College Union (UCU) to review the USS valuation, processes and assumptions and to agree key principles to underpin the future joint approach to the valuation of the USS fund.
-The JEP is due to report in September 2018, however, any agreement on future benefit structures is unlikely to be put in place until after April 2019, the statutory deadline for the trustees to complete the 2017 valuation.
-The JEP has created a dedicated website to learn more about the panel and its work..
+The JEP has published its executive summary and first report in September 2018, however, any agreement on future benefit structures is unlikely to be put in place until after April 2019, the statutory deadline for the trustees to complete the 2017 valuation.
+The JEP has created a dedicated website about the panel and its work.

 In the meantime, the USS trustee has a statutory duty to act upon the last valuation and in the absence of any agreement, is proposing to act in line with the scheme rules (76.4-8) to implement increased contributions.
 This is referred to as cost sharing, split 35:65 respectively between employers and members in order to maintain the current benefit structure until new arrangements are put in place.

-The cost-sharing process being proposed by the trustee will be the subject of a formal consultation between the University and affected staff and their representatives.
-This will run from 3 September 2018 and end at 5pm on 2 November.
+The cost-sharing process proposed by the trustee took place as a formal consultation between the University and affected staff and their representatives.
+This ran from 3 September 2018 and closed at 5pm on 2 November 2018.
 A dedicated webpage has been set up where more information on the consultation process can be found, including minutes of the local consultation meetings and the collective response from Kent to the proposals..